 The herby, baked tomatoes are a touch I added fairly recently, and honestly, I think they make this delectable dish even more delicious.

 They’re drizzled with a little olive oil and a sprinkling of Herbes de Provence but don’t worry if you don’t have that.
 Use a little mixed Italian seasoning.
 Or just a bit of oregano.
 Heck, just skip the herbs and use salt and pepper.
 Still delicious.

 And for the sausage use whatever you like.
 I use a mild breakfast sausage and let each person add red or black pepper to his or her heart’s desire.
-And for the biscuits, of course I use my traditional south Georgia buttermilk biscuit recipe.
+For the biscuits, of course I use my traditional south Georgia buttermilk biscuit recipe.
 Use what you want.
 Frozen, canned, or homemade.
-Leftover rolls or day old bread.
+Leftover rolls or toasted, day old bread.
 It’s all good!

 Prepare the tomatoes and let them bake while you make the sausage gravy.